davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ### Step 1 - Deploy new version

 We will start deploying a new version v1.1.1 in the offline color.
 But instead of going manually to see which is the offline color and deploy the new version on it, let's let the pipeline find the current offline color and automatically deploy the new version, with no manual intervention.
-We will use the already created pipelinerun to execute the first step with the new version v1.1.1
+We will use the already created pipelinerun.

+Those are the main tasks that are executed:
+- Change new tag image values in the right color and commit the changes.
+- Execute E2E test to validate the new version.
+- Change the application configuration values to use the online services and commit the changes.
+- Scale Up the offline color and commit the changes.

 ```
 cd blue-green-pipeline/pipelines/run-products
 oc create -f 1-pipelinerun-products-new-version.yaml -n gitops
 ```
 ![Pipeline step 1](../images/pipeline-step-1.png)

-The pipeline has committed the changes in GitHub.
-ArgoCD will refresh the status after some minutes.
-If you don't want to wait you can refresh it manually from ArgoCD UI.
+This pipeline may take more time because we are doing three different commits, so ArgoCD has to synchronize one in order to continue with the pipeline.
+If you want to make it faster you can refresh ArgoCD manually after each  `commit-*` step.

 ![Refresh Shop](../images/ArgoCD-Shop-Refresh.png)

 After the pipeline finished and ArgoCD has synchronized the changes this will be the `Shop` status: